adamfinkelstein/hepcat-chair/README.md

 The input files are:

-- `papers.csv` - contains the list of papers (and crucially, whether they are journal-only, or dual-track).
+- `papers.csv` - contains the list of papers (and crucially, whether they are journal-only, or dual-track, or have an exception like withdrawn).
 - `reviews.csv` - contains the latest "status" for the papers, downloaded from Linklings (or fake, produced by the program above).

 This program produces the output file: